 On 30th October 2019 Starling Bank announced the launch of its new bank account that allows users to spend in both Great British Pounds and Euros on the same debit card.
 Starling announced the new Euro account in a bid to challenge fintech rival Revolut and reduce currency exchange costs for its customers.

 What is Starling Bank?

 Starling Bank is an app-only bank that was founded by Anne Boden in 2014 and launched its first mobile current account in 2017.
-It won Best British Bank in both 2018 and 2019 and offers personal, joint and business bank accounts.
+It won Best British Bank in 2018, 2019 and 2020 and offers personal, joint and business bank accounts.
 For more information on Starling Bank, read our Starling Bank Review.

 The Euro account

 The new debit card's dual spending feature is introduced along with the launch of the new Starling Bank Euro account.
 The Euro account is available for both business and personal users and allows you to hold, send and receive Euros for free (£2 with a Starling Business Euro Account).